TonySac/Home-Lab-Docs/docs/hardware/network.md

 ### Ruckus ICX 7150-C12P PoE Switch

-I'm running this pretty much as a dumb switch with the exception of adding VLAN tagging to some of the ports.
+This is a pretty solid switch with a lot of enterprise functionality.
+I'm able to tag VLAN ports and power quite a few devices.
+I've got a walkthrough of some of the configuration in the network config section of these docs.

 ### Ruckus R510 Wireless AP

 This bad boy gives WiFi coverage through my house.
-I've set it up to broadcast various SSIDs and tag VLANs.
+I've set it up to broadcast various SSIDs for private, guests, and IoT.
+More information on the configuration is in the network config section.

 ### Nicgiga 8 Port PoE Switch

 Talk about a dumb switch.
-This thing is just a simple PoE switch I set up as a satellite switch for some cameras.
+This thing is just a simple PoE switch I set up as a satellite switch on a VLAN for some cameras.